RichardValerosoUniverse/The-Valeroso-City/README.md

    - The conversion from secured to unsecured status does not replace or transfer primary ownership; instead, it **retains the original cardholder as the legal and principal account holder**, subject to bank approval, credit evaluation, and internal risk assessment policies.

 **Cardholder Name Continuity**
-   - The **original cardholder remains the printed name on the credit card at all times**, including during the Unsecured Credit Card Program and even in the event of the cardholder’s death.
+   - The **original cardholder remains the printed name on the credit card at all times**, during the **Unsecured Credit Card Program** and even in the event of the cardholder’s death.
    - The **heir user does not replace or change the cardholder name printed on the card**, but only assumes responsibility for account management and obligations in accordance with program rules.

 **Heir User Phase 2**